-Minerals are natural inorganic substances having regular crystal structure and distinctive chemical composition.
-Minerals are the building blocks of rocks.
+Minerals are natural inorganic substances having regular crystal structure and distinctive chemical composition,

+Minerals are the building blocks of rocks,

 This section is for those schools that have mineral collections.
-These are some of the physical tests students can use to classify common minerals.
+These are some of the physical tests lower school students can use to classify common minerals.
 Some of the tests are destructive.
+It is advisable to use only what can be easily replaced.
+A reference guide to common mineral characteristics is included in this package.